dekuNukem/duckyPad/README.md

 ### duckyScript

-duckyPad uses [duckyScript](duckyscript_info.md) for keyboard automation.
-It was originally developed for [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).
+duckyPad uses **duckyScript** for keyboard automation.

-duckyScript is powerful but also easy and straightforward to write.
+It is powerful, but also easy and straightforward to write.

 A simple example look like this:

 `CONTROL SHIFT ESC`

-Now when you press a key on duckyPad, it will bring up the Task Manager, no need for memorising and pressing a 3-key combo.
+When you press a key, it will bring up the Task Manager, no need for memorising the 3-key combo.

 ![Alt text](resources/pics/task.gif)

-Of course, duckyScript can do much more!
+Of course, it can do much more!

-Here is a more complex multi-line example that open up notepad, types "Hello world", and increases text size:
+A multi-line example that open up notepad, types "Hello world", and increases text size:

 ```
 WINDOWS R